knetikmedia/knetikcloud-java-client/docs/InvoicesApi.md

 Set the payment status of an invoice

 This may trigger fulfillment if setting the status to &#39;paid&#39;.
 This is mainly intended to support external payment systems that cannot be incorporated into the payment method system.
-Payment status changes are restricted by a specific flow determining which status can lead to which.
+Payment status changes are restricted by a specific flow determining which status can lead to which. &lt;br&gt;&lt;br&gt;&lt;b&gt;Permissions Needed:&lt;/b&gt; INVOICES_ADMIN

 ### Example
 ```java